bunkcorp/ATPA-June-August-2025-Assessment/ENHANCED_PERFORMANCE_METRICS.md

 - **Monitor false positive rates** for resource impact
 - **Balance public safety** with resource efficiency
 - **Document trade-offs** clearly for policymakers
+- **Prioritize sensitivity/specificity** as primary metrics in all analyses

 ---